jasonlamkk/OpenUDID.Net/README.md

 <p>moved to <a href="https://github.com/jasonlamkk/OpenUDID.Web">OpenUDID.Web</a> as it is only a by-product of this project, the architecture and coding is not very relevant</p>
 </p>

-<p>OpenUDID.JS shall be branched as a independent project. but since it has only a single HTML file, this will be done later </p>

 <hr/>
 <ul>